Hendo10X/speller/README.md

-# Spellz - AI-Powered Personalized Spell Checker
+# Speller - AI-Powered Personalized Spell Checker

-Spellz is a modern, AI-powered spell checker that learns from your texting style and incorporates urban slang.
+Speller is a modern, AI-powered spell checker that learns from your texting style and incorporates urban slang.
 It uses Google's Gemini AI to provide contextually appropriate suggestions while maintaining your unique communication style.

 ## 🌟 Features